marbl/canu/documentation/source/commands/ovStoreDump.rst

     -dC               Dump only overlaps that are contained in the A frag (B contained in A).
     -dc               Dump only overlaps that are containing the A frag (A contained in B).
     -v                Report statistics (to stderr) on some dumps (-d).
+    -unique           Report only overlaps where A id is < B id, do not report both A to B and B to A overlap

+    -best prefix      Annotate picture with status from bogart outputs prefix.edges, prefix.singletons, prefix.edges.suspicious
+    -noc              With -best data, don't show overlaps to contained reads.
+    -nos              With -best data, don't show overlaps to suspicious reads.

   ERROR: no operation (-d, -q or -p) supplied.
   ERROR: no input gkpStore (-G) supplied.